-Elevation units are defined by the vertical projection; the elevation range in NAVD 88-based projections is expressed in meters.
+For a custom gradient, you can enter the minimum and maximum elevation to color; GeoExpress will recolor the preview using the new range.
+Elevation units are defined by the vertical projection; for example, the elevation range in NAVD 88-based projections is expressed in meters.

-Use this option if the default gradient does not display properly.
-(This can occur if one or more points in the point cloud has an incorrect Z value.)
+For example, if the point cloud displays as a single color rather than a gradient range of multiple colors, it's likely that one or more points in the point cloud has an incorrect Z value.
+In this case, you may want to adjust the minimum or maximum Z value used for the gradient.

-You need to uncheck Use RGB colors for this option to take effect.
+NOTE: The initial gradient range displayed is the elevation range of points in the image.

-- Z Exaggeration: Change this value to exaggerate or de-emphasize the effect of differences in elevation.
-1 is the true scale; enter a larger value to stretch the height, or a value between 0 and 1 to flatten the preview's elevation. - Number of points: This is the number of points that GeoExpress will use to preview the image.
-Lower values will speed up the preview but provide less detail; increase the point count to get better detail (at the expense of rendering speed). - Point size: This is the number of screen pixels used to display a single point in the point cloud.
-You may want to increase this if you dramatically reduce the Number of points used in the preview; using more pixels per point will smooth out a preview that has a low point count. - Alpha channel: Specify the property of the point cloud that will be represented in the Alpha channel of the preview image.
-(The Alpha channel is rendered as transparency.)
+You can exaggerate or reduce the effect of elevation differences by changing the Z Exaggeration value.
+1 is the true scale, a value of 2 will stretch the height to twice normal, while a value of 0.1 will flatten the image to one-tenth the actual elevation.
+This value must be greater than 0.

+You can specify the Number of points to use for the point cloud preview.
+Reducing the point count speeds up the preview process at the cost of detail; increaing the point count improves detail at the expense of processing speed.

+The Point size indicates the number of screen pixels used to display a single point in the point cloud.
+You may want to increase this if you dramatically reduce the Number of points used in the preview; using more pixels per point will smooth out a preview that has a low point count.

+You can specify what property of the point cloud is represented in the Alpha channel of the preview.
+The Alpha channel is rendered as transparency.

-- Keep points where: Use this feature to identify a threshold for what points in the point cloud to display.
-Choose a property from the first pop-up menu (such as Intensity), a relationship from the second (such as ! for NOT), and enter a relevant value in the text field.
-For example, specify Z > 1000 to restrict the preview to points whose elevation is over 1000. - Click Apply to apply changes to the preview image and keep the Viewer Options window open. - Click OK to apply your changes and close the Viewer Options window. - Click Cancel to revert the preview and close the Viewer Options window.
+Use the Keep points where feature to identify a threshold for what points in the point cloud to display.
+Choose a property from the first pop-up menu (such as Intensity), a relationship from the second (such as ! for NOT), and a enter a relevant value in the text field.
+For example, specify Z > 1000 to restrict the preview to points whose elevation is over 1000.